gmemstr/daily-servo/README.md

 Various tools for rendering and sharing snapshots of websites using Servo, primarily to track [my own site](https://servo.arch.dog) over time.

-`main.py` is a wrapper around Docker for rendering a screenshot then producing a hash of the image.
+`snapshot.sh` is a wrapper around Docker for rendering a screenshot then producing a hash of the image.
 This can help indicate when Servo's rendering has changed.
 If you get inconsistant results with the same version and site, see [this GitHub issue](https://github.com/servo/servo/issues/32771).

 `worker/` is a small Cloudflare Worker for collecting and serving the images.
 Currently requires manual uploading.

+snapshot.sh
+---

+Generating snapshots is easy but requires a few commands to be run in sequence. `snapshot.sh` wraps:

+* Pulling the latest container image
+* Running the container image with a volume mount to produce a snapshot
+* Hashing the image
+* Uploading the image to a Worker endpoint (see below)

+Uploading the image is optional, provided `--dry-run` is passed.

 Worker
 ---